 Q. How should I title my entry?

-A. Save entry with the following file name as an RTF, replacing YourName with the name listed on the entry form and replacing YourManuscriptTitle with the actual title of your personal manuscript:
+A. Save entry with the following file name as a Word Document, replacing YourName with the name listed on the entry form and replacing YourManuscriptTitle with the actual title of your personal manuscript:

-When receiving 200 titles, it gets rather confusing if they're all labeled: GEentry.rtf
+When receiving 200 titles, it gets rather confusing if they're all labeled: GEentry.docx

 If you do not receive confirmation within three days that we have your file, please EMAIL the coordinator (GEcoordinator@ntrwa.org).